apache/myfaces-tobago/readme.txt

 Demo
 ----
-To deploy the demo on your Tomcat.
-Create a build.properties file based on build-sample.properties in the main directory.
+To deploy the demo on your Tomcat 5.5 create a build.properties file based on build-sample.properties in the main directory.